Jmgucciardi/message-app/README.md

 # message-app

+  Intro: who am I and my path to aca
+  Problem I decided to tackle with this project (inspiration) Showoff the project itself (chalenges overcome) conclusion, where will it go

   This application is a test for a full stack application using react.js, next.js and next redux wrapper.
 The state and store will be managed on the pages rendered (located in the pages directory no less!)